Romania

 The NAP also includes an implementation matrix with the following five objectives:

-1. Increase the number of women involved in the entire area of activities carried out at the Ministry of National Defense level;
+1 Increase the number of women involved in the entire area of activities carried out at the Ministry of National Defence level;

-2. Promote the importance of implementing UNSCR Resolution 1325 within the Ministry of National Defense;
+2 Promote the importance of implementing UNSCR Resolution 1325 within the Ministry of National Defence;

-3. Promote the importance of implementing UNSCR Resolution 1325 in the Ministry of National Defense in the Romanian media;
+3 Promote the importance of implementing UNSCR Resolution 1325 in the Ministry of National Defence in the Romanian media;

-4. Promote the importance of implementing UNSCR Resolution 1325 in the Ministry of National Defense, in theaters of operations* and in allied and/or host countries mass-media;
+4 Promote the importance of implementing UNSCR Resolution 1325 in the Ministry of National Defence, in theatres of operations and in allied and/or host countries' mass media;

-5. Evaluating and reporting on the implementation of UNSCR Resolution 1325 in the Ministry of National Defense.
+5 Evaluating and reporting on the implementation of UNSCR Resolution 1325 in the Ministry of National Defence.

 Commentary:

-Romania transitioned into a democratic regime in 1989 with the overthrow of the country’s long-lasting communist government.
-Romania does not have a recent history of large-scale conflict.
-However, the country has had a tense relationship with its ethnic Hungarian population, which resulted in violent clashes between Romanians and ethnic Hungarians in the Transylvanian city of Târgu Mureș in 1990.
+Romania transitioned into a democratic regime in 1989 with the overthrow of the country’s communist government.
+In 2004, Romania officially became a member of NATO.
+The country does not have a recent history of large-scale conflict.
+However, ethnic clashes between the ethnic Hungarian population and Romanians often occur, such as the conflict of 1990, in the city of Târgu Mureș and other surrounding settlements in Transylvania.

 Other NAPs